biorack/pactolus/README.md

 ![](pactolus_logo.png)

-# Welcome to ***MetaIQ*** ! #
+# Welcome to ***Pactolus*** ! #

-MetaIQ is a collection of computational methods for **Meta**bolite **I**dentification and **Q**uantification

-One of the main codes currently available via MetaIQ is Pactolus.
 The goal of Pactolus is to enable the large-scale application of database searching for metabolite identification by overcoming core computational challenge and improving accuracy as well as to provide a foundation for the community to develop new scoring approached in an efficient manner.

 ### Origins of the name Pactolus ###